Mitchell School of Engineering

 Departments in the School of Engineering

-The School of Engineering is made up of four distinct departments: the Department of Civil Engineering, the Department of Electrical and Computer Engineering, the Department of Industrial and Systems Engineering, and the Department of Transportation and Urban Infrastructure Studies.
+The School of Engineering is made up of four distinct departments: Civil Engineering, Electrical and Computer Engineering, Industrial and Systems Engineering, Mechatronics Engineering, and Transportation and Urban Infrastructure Studies.
 Undergraduate study in each of these departments and disciplines leads to a Bachelor of Science degree.

 Our students often go on to pursue advanced graduate studies in colleges and universities across the country.
 Morgan's engineering program is in the top two in the nation and the top-ranked for female students - for African American B.S. graduates who go on to receive a Ph.D.

 At Morgan State, our School of Engineering offers a Master of Engineering degree as well as Doctor of Engineering degrees in Civil, Electrical, and Industrial Engineering.
 We also offer a one-year Master of Engineering in Cyber Engineering Degree, Master of Science degrees in Electrical Engineering and Urban Transportation, and a Ph.D. in Transportation and Urban Infrastructure Systems.

 The Bachelor of Science degree in Civil Engineering offers a comprehensive foundation in planning, design, and management of civil infrastructure and service systems.
 The curriculum covers specializations including environmental, geotechnical, hydraulic, structural and transportation engineering.
 As a student, you'll prepare for a career in engineering, or for work in construction management or transportation.